 How to Cope with BPD Triggers?

-• Identifying Triggers – You first want to understand where your triggers are coming from – what events, situations, thoughts, or memories trigger BPD symptoms.
-In order to do this, it can help to keep a journal.
+- Identify Triggers – You first want to understand where your triggers come from: what events, situations, thoughts, or memories trigger BPD symptoms.
+It can help to keep a journal.

-• Managing Triggers – For triggers that can’t be avoided, you must overcome them.
+- Manage Triggers – You must overcome triggers that can’t be avoided.
 Of course, this is easier said than done.
-But with the right therapy, medication, and support, it is possible.
+But with the right therapy, medication, and support, it’s possible.

 Final Word

 Since BPD triggers are abundant, it’s important to identify them as soon as possible.
-Whether they’re internal or external, you can tackle each with the right coping mechanisms.
+You can tackle each with the right coping mechanisms, whether internal or external.

-If you struggle with BPD, it’s best to seek out treatment while you’re managing triggers.
+If you struggle with BPD, it’s best to seek out treatment while you manage triggers.
 This treatment will help to ease BPD symptoms and make the process more bearable.

 Leave a Reply